Transactional Email vs. Marketing Email- The Big Difference Explained

 What Is A Marketing Email?

 A marketing email is sent with the primary purpose of promoting a product or service.
 It is typically sent to a larger audience and is meant to build brand awareness, generate leads, and drive sales.
-These can be sent to both existing customers and potential leads.

 Such emails are a common component of email marketing campaigns used by businesses to reach and engage with their target audience through email.